Oceanside, California: Education

 Most of Oceanside is in the Oceanside Unified School District, while some portions are in the Carlsbad Unified School District, the Bonsall Union School District, and the Vista Unified School District,.
 Some residents with Oceanside postal addresses that are outside of the city limits in the Fallbrook Union Elementary School District and the Fallbrook Union High School District.
 The Oceanside Unified School District provides instrumental music programs in grades 4–12.

-The Oceanside Unified School District has two comprehensive high schools, El Camino High School off Rancho Del Oro and Oceanside High School off Mission Avenue.
+The Oceanside Unified School District has two comprehensive high schools: El Camino High School and Oceanside High School.
 High school students are also served by Ocean Shores Continuation High School and Clair Burgener Academy.
 OUSD has 24 schools plus three charter schools, including the School of Business and Technology, and two brand new schools, Louise Foussat Elementary School and Cesar Chavez Middle School, that opened in the Fall of 2007.
-Cesar Chavez Middle School, which is on the corner of Frazee and Oleander, will be built on 14 acre, house 11 buildings totaling 84000 sqft, and will serve 1,000 6th–8th grade students.

 The other school, Louise Foussat Elementary School, located on Pala Road, is built on 12.6 acre of land with 35 classrooms totaling 54490 sqft and can accommodate 800 students.

 A free, independent public charter school, Scholarship Prep, is a new TK-8th grade school which was authorized to open in August 2017 and is sited at the historic San Luis Rey Mission.
 It offers a full educational experience for Oceanside students.